Candy and Confectionery Gummy Candy Recipes

 Peeling away parchment from slab of cranberry jelly candy

-Coat slab in sugar until completely covered on both sides.
+Coat the sticky slab in sugar.
+Use your hands to spread and distribute the sugar until the slab is completely covered on both sides.

 A sugared surface, candy slab, and chef's knife

 Cut slab into squares with a sharp, well-oiled knife.
-(I prefer to lightly mark the squares with the back of my knife prior to cutting, to make sure all of my candies are roughly the same size.)
+(I like to lightly mark the squares with the back of my knife prior to cutting, to make sure all of my candies are roughly the same size.)
 You can cut 7 x 7 rows (for 49 square candies) or 8 x 8 rows (for 64 square candies).
-If preferred, you can also use a metal cutter to cut the candies into fun shapes instead of squares.
+If preferred, you can also use a greased metal cutter to cut fun shapes instead of squares.

 Strips of cranberry gummy candy on sugared surface